How can we help?

 It’s important to see value betting as a long-term way to profit.
 The number of bets, as well as using a staking and max bet strategy, play an important role to reduce variance.
 Here are some tips on how to reduce variance when value betting.

-Downswings are temporary
+Downswings are unavoidable, but temporary

 If you’re having a downswing, there’s no need to panic.
 Your results will over time get closer to the expected value.
 This is because of two statistical tendencies: the law of large numbers and regression to the mean.